 Let’s take an in-depth look at Courchevel’s villages and all they have to offer.

-Courchevel 1850 is the highest altitude village sitting at 1850 metres and it’s reputation matches is altitude as the pinnacle.
+Courchevel 1850 is the highest altitude village sitting at 1850 metres and its reputation matches is altitude as the pinnacle.

-It’s the world’s most exclusive ski resort where you’ll rub shoulders with the rich and famous on every turn.
+It’s the world’s most exclusive ski resort where you’ll rub shoulders with the rich and famous at every turn.
 Both on and off the slopes.
 Who knows who you’ll be sharing a chairlift with?

 Wooden and stone-built super chalets line the slopes and blend in amongst the trees.
 Ski-in/ski-out luxury accommodation spreads across the mountain especially high up in the Jardin Alpin, Bellecote and Chenus sectors.
 Step out onto the slopes in the morning and glide straight into the spa in the afternoon.